 On May 30, 2024, the IASB issued targeted amendments to IFRS 9, 'Financial Instruments', and IFRS 7, 'Financial Instruments: Disclosures'.
 The amendments respond to recent questions arising in practice, and include new requirements not only for financial institutions but also for corporate entities.
 These new requirements will apply from January 1, 2026, with early application permitted.
-The Company has not yet assessed the impact of the amendment on the consolidated financial statements.
+The Company has not yet assessed the impact of these amendments on the condensed interim consolidated financial statements.